Richard Armitage Bio: His Story In His Word – Video Exclusive, News, Photos, Age, Height

 Richard Armitage began his television and film career with numerous small unaccredited and credited roles.
 Among these include an unnamed man in a pub in an episode of Boon.

-Armitage’s first significant roles was as John Thornton in the BBC miniseries North and South.
-He became an overnight heart-throb with viewers in the U.K. This part launched him into national popularity.
+Armitage’s first significant role was as John Thornton in the BBC miniseries North and South.
+He became an overnight heartthrob with viewers in the U.K. This part launched him into national popularity.

-He played Guy of Gisborne in BBC series Robin Hood, which went on for three season.
+He played Guy of Gisborne in the BBC series Robin Hood, which went on for three seasons.
 He also played Ricky Deeming in the detective show George Gently.
 In 2008, Armitage joined season seven of Spooks with the role of Lucas North.
-In the series he played a psychologically damaged spy who had been liberated after eight years in a Russian prison.
+In the series, he played a psychologically damaged spy who had been liberated after eight years in a Russian prison.
 He has also had parts in series like Moving On, Strike Back, Between the Sheets, Cold Feet, Ultimate Force and Hannibal.
-His role of serial killer Francis Dolarhyde in Hannibal won him the Saturn Award that year for Best Supporting Actor on a television series.
+His role as serial killer Francis Dolarhyde in Hannibal won him the Saturn Award that year for Best Supporting Actor on a television series.

-Armitage stars as Daniel Miller in Berlin Station, where he plays a U.S. intelligence agent stationed in Berlin, already having practice with this type of role with his part in Spooks.
+Armitage stars as Daniel Miller in Berlin Station, where he plays a U.S. intelligence agent stationed in Berlin, already having practiced with this type of role with his part in Spooks.

-He claims that his two experiences playing a spy differ largely from one anther.
-“I expected myself to be rolling over bonnets [hoods] of cars with guns and pulling out lots of James Bond style gadgets.
+He claims that his two experiences playing a spy differ largely from one another.
+“I expected myself to be rolling over bonnets [hoods] of cars with guns and pulling out lots of James Bond-style gadgets.
 But, actually, it feels like something has changed in that ten years, that technology has become unreliable for the intelligence services,” he told uInterview in an exclusive video interview.
-“So, it was almost like back to basics, back to old-fashioned spy craft, and a face-to-face interaction between two opponents psychoanalyzing each other and really getting under each other’s skin.
+“So, it was almost like back to basics, back to old-fashioned spycraft, and face-to-face interaction between two opponents psychoanalyzing each other and really getting under each other’s skin.
 And not just against one’s perceived enemies, but against one’s perceived friends as well.
 That was fascinating for me and I think it is what makes it slightly different to the genre.”